elh4m/tello_drone_camera_calibration/README.md

 # Calibrate dji tello camera with arUco markers using opencv and python.
 (Code developed and tested on opencv 3.3.1)
+# what is Dji Tello drone:
+Tello is a small quadcopter that features a Vision Positioning System and an onboard camera.

+# Notable Features of Tello Drone
+DJI Tello has an excellent flight time of 13 minutes. (enough for your indoor testing!)
+It comes with a 5MP camera.
+It can shoot 720p videos, and has digital image stabilization!
+Approximately 80 g (Propellers and Battery Included) in weight.
+This small drone has a maximum flight distance of 100 meters and you can fly The Tello drone is equipped with a camera that has the following intrinsic parameters:

+Focal length (fx, fy): 3.58mm
+Optical center (cx, cy): (960, 540)
+Image resolution: 960x720 pixels

+These intrinsic parameters are fixed and cannot be changed.
+However, it is possible to adjust the camera's field of view and perspective through software settings in the Tello app or programming interface.

 # camera_calibration
 Code and resources for camera calibration using arUco markers and opencv